EdulaneDotCo/Mastering-Express.js/README.md

    1. Understand authentication strategies (e.g., JWT, OAuth).
    1. Implement user authentication using sessions or tokens.
    1. Manage user roles and permissions for authorization.
-   1. **Real-Time Project:** Add user authentication and role-based access control to your API.
+   1. **Applied Project:** Add user authentication and role-based access control to your API.
 1. **Best Practices:** Ensure secure storage of credentials, use strong authentication methods, and manage session security.
 1. **Practice Exercises:** Implement authentication and authorization in a sample application.
 1. **LeetCode/HackerRank:** Security and authentication problems.